 December 2011–present, GLSEN Hudson Valley, Poughkeepsie, NY, USA

 - Facilitate diversity, inclusion and anti-bullying workshops for middle school and high school students aged 11-18.
-Trained over 600 students in two middle schools.
+Trained over 650 students to date.

 - Proficiency in Spanish and American Sign Language.

 - Chapter co-chair of the Out@IBM diversity network group for gay, lesbian, bisexual and transgender employees and straight allies.